-Before graduating, I decided to work full-time in my specialty and started at Escuela Panamericana (Pan-American School) as a first-grade Spanish teacher.
+Before graduating, I decided to work full-time in my specialty and started at Escuela Panamericana (Pan-American School) as a Spanish teacher.

 Upon graduation and thanks to the experience in teaching both native Spanish children and foreign students, in 2000 I had the opportunity to be part of the staff of Country Day School.

 My work in this institution guided me to obtain my master's degree in Teaching Spanish as a Second Language, also at the Universidad de Costa Rica, with the goal of having more and better tools for my performance as an educator.

 Throughout these years, I have been in charge of different groups, from pre-kindergarten children to Middle School teenagers.

 In addition to work in County Day School, I enhanced my work experience with summer classes for teenagers and written and oral expression courses for adults of CIPET, current Universidad Técnica Nacional.

 I enjoy my work and the knowledge of the person in its different stages; my goal is to collaborate with their development, conceiving it as the integral being that it is.
 I am a person open to new ideas and, therefore, willing to changes that promise to be better.
 I believe in education and I am proud to be part of the process.